haposroto155135/prostorepo/README.md

-The development of horse-drawn omnibuses and public transit systems in the 19th century required the construction of paved streets and roads in cities to accommodate increased traffic and demand for transportation services.
+The expansion of colonial empires in the 19th century spurred road construction in colonies and territories, often to facilitate the extraction of natural resources and the movement of troops and supplies.